Children joining in the beginning of the service

 General Sunday Morning Programs

-The kindergartner to 2nd grader group will explore the theme further with age appropriate games, arts and crafts, interactive puppet shows, and short spiritual practice (e.g. body prayers, songs, meditation, social action project).
+The kindergartner to 3rd grade group will explore the theme further with age appropriate games, arts and crafts, and short spiritual practice (e.g. body prayers, songs, meditation, social action project).
 They are also given time for free play together to encourage friendships.

-The 3rd to 6th grade group will also explore the theme of the day further.
-On the first and third Sundays of the month, kids can choose either to explore further thru art and discussion, or join a role playing table top adventure game.
-These activities and adventures will go to noon.
+The 4th to 6th grade group will also explore the theme of the day further.
+On the first and third Sundays of the month, we offer a role playing table top adventure game around the theme of the day.
+These adventures will go to noon.
 On the 2nd and 4th Sundays of the month, this age group will engage the theme with spiritual practice (e.g. prayer & songs from a variety of faith traditions, meditation, casting a circle) followed by discussion and an activity (e.g. social action project, arts & crafts, building or planting project on our grounds).

 Picture of children in a circle for the Harvest celebration out under the oak tree.